ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 # Acknowledgments {#acknowledgments}
 {:numbered="false"}

-Thanks to David Schinazi, Lucas Pardue, Ryan Hamilton, and Mirja Kühlewind for their inputs on this document.
+Thanks to Lucas Pardue, Ryan Hamilton, and Mirja Kühlewind for their inputs on this document.